Campaign Against Antisemitism: Litigation

-CAA has used the process of judicial review in English law to scrutinise and reverse decisions made by the government and authorities.
-For example, in March 2017, CAA forced the Crown Prosecution Service (CPS) to quash a decision not to prosecute an alleged far-right leader over a speech in which he issued a call to "free England from Jewish control".
-Whereas the CPS was sceptical that a crime had been committed, once the case reached a jury the defendant was found guilty and given a one-year custodial sentence.
+CAA has used the process of judicial review in English law to challenge decisions made by the government and authorities.
+For example, CAA's chair, Gideon Falter, witnessed a 2015 speech in which far-right activist Jeremy Bedford-Turner issued a call to "free England from Jewish control".
+Following a 13-month campaign by the CAA, two days before they were due to appear in court to face a judicial review brought by CAA, the CPS agreed to look again at their decision not prosecute him, admitted it was legally wrong and agreed to consult the CAA in future when making decisions regarding similar cases against Jewish people Whereas the CPS was sceptical that the evidential test had been met to determine a crime had been committed, once the case reached a jury the defendant was found guilty and given a one-year custodial sentence.

-In 2021, Tahra Ahmed, a prominent Grenfell Tower volunteer aid worker, was exposed by The Times as having claimed that the victims of the Grenfell Tower fire were "burnt alive in a Jewish sacrifice" and that the inferno profited Goldman Sachs.
-Further investigations by CAA revealed that she was propagating a multitude of antisemitic conspiracy theories to her thousands of Facebook followers, and reported her to the police.
+In 2021, Tahra Ahmed, a prominent Grenfell Tower volunteer aid worker, was reported by The Times to have claimed that the victims of the Grenfell Tower fire were "burnt alive in a Jewish sacrifice" and that the inferno profited Goldman Sachs, after which the Community Security Trust and CAA reported her to the police.
 In January 2022 she was found guilty on two counts of publishing written material in order to stir up racial hatred, and was sentenced to eleven months in prison.

 In early 2018, CAA began a private prosecution against Alison Chabloz, a Holocaust denier who released three YouTube videos of self-written antisemitic songs characterising Auschwitz as a "theme park" and the Holocaust as the "Holohoax".
 The case was taken over by the CPS and Chabloz was convicted.
 She was subsequently imprisoned for breaking the conditions of her suspended sentence.

 In July 2018, Gilad Atzmon was forced to apologise to CAA chairman Gideon Falter and pay costs and damages after being sued for libel.
 Atzmon acknowledged that he had falsely stated that Falter had personally profited from fabricating antisemitic incidents.

 In 2019, the CAA was sued by Tony Greenstein for libel in relation to CAA having published articles about him calling him a "notorious antisemite".
 In 2017, Greenstein had launched a petition asking the Charity Commission to deregister the organisation, claiming its purpose was to limit freedom of speech by calling opponents of Israel antisemitic.
-Greenstein's libel claim was dismissed.
+Greenstein's libel claim was dismissed, and he subsequently lost his appeal.

-In 2022, the Charity Commission confirmed that it had opened an investigation into the National Union of Students' (NUS) charitable arm, following a letter calling on the regulator to do so from Robert Halfon, then the Chair of the Education Select Committee, and CAA.
-CAA also contributed to a separate investigation into NUS that found that the union had tolerated a "hostile environment" for Jewish students.
+The CAA claimed in July 2025 that it was preparing a private prosecution against singer-songwriter Roger Waters under the Terrorism Act after he publicly declared his support for Palestine Action, which had been declared a terror organisation earlier that year.

+In December 2025, attempted litigation against Reginald D. Hunter by CAA was quashed, with the presiding judge stating that the CAA had deliberately misled him and that the filing had been "abusive" with the CAA attempting to use the criminal justice system for "improper reasons".